DNAROLEPLAY/DNA-HUD/readme.md

 # DNA RP HUD for FiveM (QBCore Compatible)

 This repository contains a sleek and modern HUD (Heads-Up Display) for your FiveM server, designed specifically for QBCore.
 This HUD displays essential player information, including server ID, cash, bank balance, job title, server logo, and Discord link.
-It's a simple addition intended to enhance the visual appeal of your city without modifying the map or health bar.
+It's a simple addition intended to enhance the visual appeal of your city without modifying the map or health bar ( status icons ).

 ## Features
 - Displays player ID, cash, bank balance, and job title.